 What is Congress’ role in all of this?

-On Monday, the Senate Finance Committee sent Equifax a long list of questions seeking answers about how the hack occurred.
+In September, the Senate Finance Committee sent Equifax a long list of questions seeking answers about how the hack occurred.

 “Equifax is a critical partner of the Internal Revenue Service, Centers for Medicare & Medicaid Services, the Social Security Administration and other federal agencies that are the sources and recipients of the some of the most sensitive information affecting individuals, as well as the targets of the vast majority of identity theft fraud against taxpayers,” the letter said.
 “If the names, Social Security numbers, birth dates, and other information of 143 million Americans are now in the hands of cybercriminals, this breach will cause irreparable harm to programs within this Committee’s jurisdiction by way of stolen identity refund fraud, healthcare fraud, and entitlement fraud.”